Mevelec/GameEngine/SandBox/assets/Materials/sample/info.md

 # Sample Material

 #### Infos
+the `resources` folder is optional the `info.md` file is optional the `configuration.json` is mandatory

 #### configuration.json
 The `configuration.json` file descripe the material, it must comply the schema of configuration found at `.......`.